1,000+ Opportunities

 Find similar grantsStep 1 Application due April 15, 2026 at 5:00 PM.
 Step 2 invitations May 29, 2026.
 Step 2 due August 29, 2026.
 Awards announced November 23, 2026.

 Tribal Nature-Based Solutions Climate Bond 2026 Solicitation is sponsored by California Natural Resources Agency.
-Supports the return of ancestral lands to California Native American tribes, habitat restoration projects, and other multi-benefit nature-based solutions projects across California.
+Supports multi-benefit nature-based solutions projects benefiting California Native American Tribes.

 Get alerted about grants like this